 The organisational structure of the Company is aimed at supporting the strategic objectives and operations of the Company.
 The Company has implemented a three lines of defence structure to ensure that the risks the Company faces are identified and that mitigation measures are taken.

 The Directors of the Company who held office during the year were:

-Edouard Marie Joseph Benoist de Lamarzelle - Chief Executive Officer/ Executive Director Mark Azzopardi - Independent Non-Executive Director Anne Sophie Achard - Non-Executive Director Emmanuel Levrat- Non-Executive Director (appointed on 01/06/23)
+Edouard Marie Joseph Benoist de Lamarzelle - Chief Executive Officer/ Executive Director (resigned on 31/08/2024)